united states of america

-What: Empire State, Chrysler Building, Central Park, Times Square, Statue of Liberty, Brooklyn Bridge, Staten Island Ferry, Stonewall Inn, Yellow school bus, Flatiron Building, Macy’s Department Store.
+What: Empire State Building, Chrysler Building, Central Park, Times Square, Statue of Liberty, Brooklyn Bridge, Staten Island Ferry, Stonewall Inn - birthplace of LGBTQ rights, Greenwich Village, Yellow school bus, Flatiron Building, Macy’s Department Store.

 How: Transatlantic flight, New York Subway, Taxi, Walk, Ferry, Coach.

-Illnesses or mishaps: Trying desperately to avoid fat and sugar-laden food which was ubiquitous.
+Illnesses or mishaps: Trying my very best to avoid the fat and sugar-laden foods - it was virtually impossible to eat healthily.

-New York is everything you expect it to be - and just a little more besides.
-Just looking at these photographs and adding captions makes me want to go back to the place.
-For all its political and cultural faults (Conservatism and celebrity obsession), I couldn't help but love New York City.
-New York has some great sights - almost unrivalled in city break terms.
-This is a city break which could easily last for up to a week and there would not be even the remotest danger of getting bored.
+New York is everything you expect it to be and just a little more besides.
+Just looking at these photographs and adding captions makes me want to go back there.
+For all its political and cultural faults, I couldn't help but love New York City.
+New York has some great sights which are almost unrivalled in city break terms.
+This is a city break which could easily last for up to a week and there would not be even the remotest danger of becoming jaded.
 Much of New York's attraction is its life: the beeping horns of taxi cabs, the yellow school buses, the city workers rushing with their coffees to work, the NYPD police cars and the signs for the subway.
-The entire city is a living, breathing film set which only a non-American can really appreciate.
-It is awash with icons which are just as memorable and resonant than any of New York's other more clichéd sights.
-New York has enough sights to keep your camera well and truly full, whilst time in-between the great sights also deserve a little space on that camera memory stick, too.
-Waiting for a subway train becomes and interesting experience because the cinematography, the symbols and icons of America are all around you.
-Walking to a coffee shop takes you past USA mail boxes, water hydrants like those you see in films, iron staircases zig-zagging down the sides of apartment blocks, and cone-shaped water tanks on rooftops.
+The entire city is a living, breathing film set which only an out-of-towner can fully appreciate.
+It is crammed with icons; waiting for a subway train becomes a thrilling experience because the the symbols and icons of America are all around you.
+Walking to a coffee shop takes you past USA mail boxes, water hydrants like those you see in the movies, iron staircases zig-zagging down the sides of apartment blocks, and cone-shaped water tanks on rooftops.
 Whilst there is a lot to appreciate at ground level, the next level is to look up - metaphorically and literally.
-Many of the photographs I took had to be taken portrait style such was the sheer size of the buildings.
+Many of the photographs I took had to be taken portrait style such was the soaring nature of the buildings.
 New York is certainly a very vertical, and a very un-horizontal, place.
-The only way to see the scale of the place was to head to the top of the Empire State.
+The only way to see the scale of the place was to head to the top of the Empire State Building.
+Indeed, a visit to New York City would not be complete without doing so.
+The view of the city's skyscrapers, when seen from over 308 metres, take on the guise of an electronic circuit board.
+The height is almost enough to trigger vertigo and the wind swirls around the top of the tower tugging, as it does, at your camera.

-A trip to the top of the Empire State Building is a must - even taking into account the queues you will inevitably experience.
-The view of the city's skyscrapers, when seen from such a height, take on the guise of an electronic circuit board.
-The height is almost enough to give you vertigo and the wind races around the top of the tower.
-The best part of an afternoon can be spent getting the ferry out to Staten Island to see the Statue of Liberty - another key site you would be mad to miss.
-Times Square is a veritable collision of neon sights and tasty smells - arguably the epicentre or New York City's urban life.
-The curious thing about Times Square is the fact that there is no one thing there worth seeing - it's the sum of the parts that make it work.
-A place of pilgrimage for me was the Stonewall Inn in Greenwich village - the place where, in 1969, a small riot developed in the bar and spilled out into the streets.
-Drinkers in the bar had finally had enough of being verbally and physically abused by the police department.
-It is heralded as the birth of gay liberation in the western world.
-It is from this rather innocuous looking bar that the whole Pride thing started.
-Having proselytised its importance in this Chronicle, we failed to go in for a drink.
-It looked closed.
-Perhaps we should have gone a step further and actually investigated?
+The best part of an afternoon can be spent catching the ferry out to Staten Island to see the Statue of Liberty which graces the Hudson River.
+Times Square is a veritable collision of neon sights and smells - arguably the epicentre or New York City's urbanity.
+The curious thing about Times Square is the fact that there is no one thing there worth seeing - it's the sum of the parts which make it work.
+A place of pilgrimage for me personally was the innocuously-looking Stonewall Inn in Greenwich village - the place where, in 1969, a small riot developed in the bar and spilled out into the streets.
+Drinkers in the bar had finally had enough of being verbally and physically abused by local police.
+The events which transpired here at the end of the 1960s are famed for catalysing the gay liberation in the western world.

 Afternoon sunshine reflects off the buildings surrounding Central Park.